go-testfixtures/testfixtures/README.md

 Basically this package mimics the "Rails' way" of writing tests for database applications, where sample data is kept in fixtures files.
-Before the execution of every test, the test database is cleaned and the fixture data is loaded in the database.
+Before the execution of every test, the test database is cleaned and the fixture data is loaded into the database.

 The idea is running tests against a real database, instead of relying in mocks,